 Walk across the field and closer to the forest, accompanied by a local, you can see a small rivulet by the forest side as well as a small pond.
-There are plenty of birds in the vicinity for the interested.
-The road behind the Homestay can be taken for a strall for a village walk.
-Take a drive for about a km to reach Torsha riverbed which is an ideal spot for wild life sighting.
+There are plenty of birds in the vicinity for those interested.
+The road behind the Homestay can be taken for a stroll or a village walk.
+Take a drive for about a km to reach the Torsha riverbed which is an ideal spot for wildlife sightings.
 Walk in the opposite direction and the Chilapata forest range office is just 250 meters away.
-There are several shops and local people here for you to mingle with.Even More...
+There are several shops and local people here for you to mingle with.

 Apart from enjoying the peace and tranquillity of the area and generally enjoying nature, most tourists love to go for forest safari at Chilapata.

-The early morning and afternoon jeep safaris take you deep inside the forest where there is a good likelihood of sighting Elephant, Rhino, Deer, Gaur and other wildlife.
+The early morning and afternoon jeep safaris take you deep inside the forest where there is a good likelihood of sighting elephants, rhinos, Deer, Gaur and other wildlife.
 The dense forest makes this safari quite enjoyable.
-Tickets for safari are available at the Chilapata forest check post which is walking distance from the Homestay.
+Tickets for the safari are available at the Chilapata forest check post which is within walking distance from the Homestay.
 The forest jeep safari in Chilapata forest starts from the check post nearby.
 This is the prime attraction for tourists visiting Chilapata.
 The “Nal Rajar Garh”, meaning the fort of the Nal King, though in ruins now, can be reached on foot or on Jeep safari.
-Being a forest area, there are restrictions on activities inside the forests.
-Walks can be arranged in the village to learn about local culture, or in the nearby Mathura Tea garden.
-You can also visit the Torsa River Sun Set point which is just 2 kms from our Accommodation.Even More...
+Being a forest area, there are restrictions on activities inside the forest.
+Walks can be arranged in the village to learn about local culture or in the nearby Mathura Tea garden.
+You can also visit the Torsa River Sun Set point which is just 2 km from our Accommodation.

-Jaldapara and Buxa forests are both within a driving distance of less than an hour, so is Coochbehar town.
+Jaldapara and Buxa forests are both within a driving distance of less than an hour, and so is Coochbehar town.
 So Chilapata can be your base to visit these forests or the Historic Coochbehar palace and the Madan Mohan Temple there.
-Phuentsholing border town of India and Bhutan can also be reached in a drive time of just over an hour.
+Phuentsholing border towns of India and Bhutan can also be reached in a drive time of just over an hour.

-Jaldapara Entrance – 33 kms, 50 minutes drive Buxa forest entry gate – 34 kms, 50 minutes drive Coochbehar Palace – 38 kms, 1 hour Phuenthsoling Bhutan Boarder – 42 kms, 1 hours 15 minutes.
-(Travel time is an approximate value, may differ depending on road condition and traffic)Even More...
+Jaldapara Entrance – 33 km, 50 minutes drive Buxa forest entry gate – 34 km, 50 minutes drive Coochbehar Palace – 38 km, 1-hour Phuenthsoling Bhutan Boarder – 42 km, 1 hour 15 minutes.
+(Travel time is an approximate value, that may differ depending on road conditions and traffic)